simonmichael/hledger/hledger/hledger.m4.md

 You can save a set of command line options and arguments in a file, and then reuse them by writing `@FILENAME` as a command line argument.
-Eg: `hledger bal @foo.args`.
+Eg: `hledger bal @cash.args`.

-An argument file's format is more restrictive than the command line.
+The syntax in an argument file is quite restrictive:
-Each line should contain just one option or argument.
+- Each line should contain just one option or argument.
-Don't use spaces except inside quotes; write `=` or nothing between a flag and its argument.
-If you use quotes, they must enclose the whole line.
+- An option's flag and value should be joined by `=`.
+- An option value or an argument may contain spaces.
+- But don't use single or double quotes.
-For the special characters mentioned above, use one less level of quoting than you would at the command line.
+- And generally use one less level of quoting/escaping than at the command line.

 ## Config files